facebook/react/compiler/docs/DESIGN_GOALS.md

 The idea of React Compiler is to allow developers to use React's familiar declarative, component-based programming model, while ensuring that apps are fast by default.
 Concretely we seek to achieve the following goals:

-* Bound the amount of re-rendering that happens on updates to ensure that apps have predictably fast peformance by default.
+* Bound the amount of re-rendering that happens on updates to ensure that apps have predictably fast performance by default.
 * Keep startup time neutral with pre-React Compiler performance.
 Notably, this means holding code size increases and memoization overhead low enough to not impact startup.
 * Retain React's familiar declarative, component-oriented programming model.
 Ie, the solution should not fundamentally change how developers think about writing React, and should generally _remove_ concepts (the need to use React.memo(), useMemo(), and useCallback()) rather than introduce new concepts.
 * "Just work" on idiomatic React code that follows React's rules (pure render functions, the rules of hooks, etc).